Injury Compensation Calculator for Settlement Payouts

 Medical Expenses

-Medical expenses may be included in compensation for a personal injury claim.
-Hospitalisation costs, medical treatment, rehabilitation and the possibility of ongoing medical care are all considerations.
+Medical expenses may be included in compensation for a personal injury claim, including hospitalisation costs, medical treatment, rehabilitation, and the cost of ongoing medical care.

 Lost Income